Top Ten CPC Exam Tips

 7. Pay attention to code specifics: 4th and 5th digits, includes, excludes, anatomic sites, age, sequencing, anesthesia, bilateral or unilateral, modifiers, add-ons, use additional, see also, code also, code first or any other special coding directions from the guidelines or from specific chapters.

 8. The exam is broken into sections so start with the sections that are easiest for you or short sections like anatomy, terminology, compliance or HCPCS where you use only your knowledge or just one manual to complete the section.
+(Extra Tip: Some students have suggested the easier questions are near the exam when testing in-person.)

 9. 3 HINTS: eliminate codes that appear in every answer, look at modifiers, sequencing mistakes.